DNP: Health Policy

 For a full listing of courses and descriptions, please visit the University Bulletin.

-At the end of your third year (prior to graduation) you will present your work in an open forum to the faculty and your peers.
+During the last semester students will present their work in an open forum to their faculty and peers.

 Technology Requirements